Sir Francis Legatt Chantrey RA (1781-1841)

-Francis Chantrey, one of the most important establishment sculptors in the early 19th Century, only just falls within the Victorian period.
-However, he had a profound influence by reason of his Bequest, which allowed the Royal Academy to purchase works of art executed in Britain for the national collection (later the Tate Gallery, now Tate Britain).
+Francis Chantrey was one of the most important establishment sculptors in the early 19th Century, with public statues all over Britain, a large oeuvre of portrait busts, and a range of church monuments.
+He became very wealthy and had a profound influence by reason of his Bequest, which allowed the Royal Academy to purchase works of art executed in Britain for the national collection (later the Tate Gallery, now Tate Britain).

 Chantrey's wealth and fame grew together.
 In that first successful year of 1811, he charged 80-100 guineas for a bust, which he was able to increase to 120-150 guineas in 1814, 200 guineas by 1822, and a lucrative 300 guineas for a bust of George IV.
 Chantrey also made some useful trips abroad - to Paris in 1814, and in 1819 to Rome, where he visited the studios of Canova and Thorvaldson, and bought marble at Carara.
 He had already become ARA in 1815, and had been elected RA just three years later.
 In 1835 he was knighted, and by the end of his life had built up a huge fortune, used to establish the above-mentioned bequest.